topcoder-platform/submission-processor-es/README.md

 Refer to `esConfig` variable in `config/default.js` for ES related configuration.

+**NOTE** Kindly refer to Issue 179 of submission api.
+We had to create a new index, copy the mapping over of the old index, and then the data.
+The new index is defined under `ES_INDEX_V2` environment variable.
+This new index is now used for all operations

 Also note that there is a `/health` endpoint that checks for the health of the app.
 This sets up an expressjs server and listens on the environment variable `PORT`.
 It's not part of the configuration file and needs to be passed as an environment variable

 ## Local Kafka setup